Savannah Chrisley ‘Thirsty’ For ‘Dancing With The Stars,’ According To Her Dad

 “People are gonna use you, and you have to see if for what it is.
 It took me a little longer to see that,” Savannah told Entertainment Tonight.

 According to Hollywood Life, Blaire Hanks recently released a breakup song that might be inspired by his split from Savannah Chrisley.
-It’s titled “Askin Bout You,” and it’s about an ex who moves on quickly after the end of relationship.
+It’s titled “Askin Bout You,” and it’s about an ex who moves on quickly after the end of a relationship.

 Savannah Chrisley and Blaire Hanks called it quits a few days after a car accident left Savannah with broken vertebrae.
 She’s still doing physical therapy, so now probably isn’t the best time for the Chrisley Knows Best star’s Dancing with the Stars casting dreams to come true.